This classic Tuscan Chicken Soup will warm you up on a cold winter’s day!

 This is sponsored post.
 All opinions are mine alone.

-Even though Old Man Winter has been very kind to us this year, there is one thing that my family thoroughly enjoys as the weather turns colder, and that is comfort food.
+There is one thing that my family thoroughly enjoys as the weather turns colder, and that is comfort food.
+I crave comfort foods during the winter months.
+You know, the typ of foods that warm you through and through.
 Hearty soups, stews and casseroles are where it’s at!
 This hearty Tuscan Chicken Soup, made with Hunt’s Diced Tomatoes, is the perfect way to warm you up on a cold winter’s day.
 Soup is the perfect one-pot meal.
 Let’s face it, we are all busy.
 Family commitments, work, shuffling kids here and there, often interfere with dinner preparation and family meals together.
 The recipe proves that you can have a hearty weeknight meal in 45 minutes.

 I love the bold Italian flavors of this soup. sauteing the vegetables first, before adding chicken broth and can Hunt’s Tomatoes, enhances the flavor of the soup.
 It’s also loaded with lots of fresh herbs and vegetables too.
 To cut down on the preparation time, I added cooked chicken and pre-cooked tortellini.
 To save time, you can easily chop up a rotisserie chicken or cook your own.
 How’s that for a quick weeknight meal?

 Easy Kitchen Hack To Preserve Fresh Herbs

 Living on a large farm, cooking with fresh fruits, vegetables, and herbs is important to me.
 I’m pretty lucky too that I have access to all the healthy goodness.
 I am a firm believer that fresh herbs make the dish.
 I look forward to planting my herb garden each spring so I can relish in its bounty.

 But what happens in the fall when the cold air moves in and freezes your herb garden?
 Well, I have an easy hack you can use to save your herbs all winter long.
 Freeze them.